fum-is-chum/spam-bot/README.md

 - Adjust `BATCH_SIZE` in `.env` for multiple wallet accounts (5 = 5 wallet accounts)
 - Adjust `ITER` in `.env` for iterations (100 = 100txns per wallet account)

+## IMPORTANT
+Don't forget to run the bot at least once on every epoch change.
+This is required to register new counter and also claim your $SPAM reward.

 ## DISCLAIMER
 This script is just for fun and learning purpose.
 There is no audits nor fully proper testings yet.
 Use it with your own risk